 - Submit application, accompanying materials, and fees to OHA - OHA certification expires every year.

-- Complete appropriate CCB Discipline License Application.
+- Complete appropriate CCB Contractor License Application.

 Training course fees vary by discipline.
 Please contact the accredited training provider for more information on course fees.
 Course completion certificate expires in 3 years.

 - OHA certification fees range from $150 - $255 depending on discipline.

 - OHA certification expires in three years.

 - CCB discipline licensing fees range from $25 - $50.
 Please visit CCB for current prices.

 There may be exemptions from CCB licensing requirements.
 Please check their Lead-Based Paint web page or contact them at 503-378-4621.

 The RRP rule requires individuals and firms conducting renovation, repair, and painting projects on pre-1978 homes and child-occupied facilities (child care and schools) be certified and follow lead-safe work practices.
 Read more about the RRP Rule.

 Accreditation of Training Programs